narengan/cis/administrating.md

 * Submit a test support ticket

 ## Manage your brand by customizing CIS pages
-CIS has to occasionally show content to your end-users.
-This can include security challenge pages, block pages, and error pages.
-All of this content can be customized by you to ensure a consistent branding experience for your customers.
+CIS has to show content to your end-users occasionally.
+This content can include security challenge pages, block pages, and error pages.
+You can customize any of this content to create a consistent branding experience for your customers.

-There are two ways to customize CIS pages:
+Here are two ways to customize your CIS pages:

-1. **Domain-Wide:** Within the settings of each domain, you can go to the **Customize** application to change the default pages for each and every page we could potentially show your users.
+1. **Domain-Wide:** Within the settings of each domain, you can go to the **Customize** application to change the default pages for any page we could potentially show your users.

-2. **Organization-Wide:** If you have many domains within your CIS account and would like to create Custom pages for all of them, you can do so within your **Organization** settings.
+2. **Organization-Wide:** If you have many domains within your CIS account and you'd like to create Custom pages for all of them, you can do so within your **Organization** settings.

 ## Enforce 2-factor authentication across your entire organization
 CIS allows you to enforce 2-Factor Authentication.
-This extra element of security can prevent unauthorized access of your CIS console.
+This extra element of security can prevent unauthorized access to your CIS console.

 1. First, go to the upper right hand corner and select your **Organization Settings**.
 2. From the main Organization Page, you’ll see Enforce 2-Factor Authentication.
 Select it to engage the new level of security.